DMJunqueira/General_Scripts/README.md

 ### 002R013_Sequence_CountingNucleotidesGapsAmbiguities
 This script identifies the number of the IUPAC nucleotide and ambiguities for each given sequence in a fasta file.
 Additionally, it counts the number of "-".

+### 002R018_Sequence_DeletingDuplicateSequences.R
+This script identifies and removes duplicate sequences from a FASTA file.

 ### 002R021_Sequence_ExcluindoSequenciasArquivoFasta
 This script removes sequences from a FASTA file using two possible approaches: based on csv file (1) or by duplicated sequence headers.